Accommodations in centrally-located three-star or four-star hotels. Rooming on a double basis.

 Excursion to the Golden Circle: Greenhouse village of Hveragerði, Greenhouse guided tour in Hveragerði, Earthquake Simulator, Gullfoss Waterfall, Great Geyser, Thingvellir National Park, site of the 10th-century Parliament, Geothermal Exhibition at the Hellisheiði Power Plant

-Excursion to the South Shore: Local Guide, Views of the Eyjafjallajökull volcano, Seljalandsfoss Waterfall, Skogafoss Waterfall, Dyrhólaey Peninsula sightseeing stop, Sightseeing stop in Vik sightseeing
+Excursion to the South Shore: Local Guide, Views of the Eyjafjallajökull volcano, Seljalandsfoss Waterfall, Sightseeing stop at the Skogafoss Waterfall, Dyrhólaey Peninsula sightseeing stop, Sightseeing stop at Vik's Reynisdrangar Rocks

 Excursion to the Snaefellsnes Peninsula: Local Guide, Hamlet of Budir, Fishing village of Arnarstapi, Djupalonssandur black-sand beach, Lunch during the excursion

 Excursion to the Reykjanes Peninsula: Local guide, Lake Kleifarvatn, Krýsuvík geothermal fields, Grindavik, Leif the Lucky Bridge over the Alfagja Rift Valley

 Optional Horseback Riding Excursion: Round-trip transfers, Lava Tour on horseback

 Optional Whale Watching Cruise (weather permitting): Round-trip transfers

 A dream comes true as your wide-bodied jet thunders off the airstrip, bound for Iceland, a European country set in the middle of the north Atlantic Ocean.